astronomer/templates/generative-ai/README.md

 # Deploying to Production

 ### ❗Warning❗

-This template used local DuckDB for storing words and running semantic search.
-While this is great to learn Airflow, for production applications, we recommend to use [cloud-based DuckDB](https://motherduck.com/) or switch to a different database like Postgres, MySQL, Snowflake, or others instead.
+This template used DuckDB, an in-memory database, for running dbt transformations.
+While this is great to learn Airflow, your data is not guaranteed to persist between executions!
+For production applications, use a _persistent database_ instead (consider DuckDB's hosted option MotherDuck or another database like Postgres, MySQL, or Snowflake).